 I earned my Ph.D. in cultural anthropology in 2001 from the University of Chicago, where I was trained by renowned anthropologists such as Terence Turner, Nancy Munn, John and Jean Comaroff, Marshall Sahlins, and David Schneider.
 For my doctoral research, I conducted four years of fieldwork in Brazil, mainly among the Waiwai Indians of northern Amazonia, researching ethnic identity and exchange relations.
 Because language is key to understanding cultural concepts, I became fluent in Waiwai and Portuguese and conducted linguistic surveys of five indigenous languages spoken in Waiwai villages, some on the verge of disappearing.

-While writing up my dissertation, I supported myself through teaching and translating Portuguese manuscripts into English, including Eduardo Viveiros de Castro’s book, From the Enemy’s Point of View: Humanity and Divinity in an Amazonian Society (University of Chicago Press, 1992).
+While writing up my dissertation, I supported myself through teaching and translating Portuguese manuscripts into English.
 After teaching cultural anthropology (with a heavy emphasis on writing skills) for a decade at Bennington College, Vanderbilt University, Fisk University, and Gettysburg College, I decided to return to Brazil in 2002 to catch up on developments underway in Brazilian anthropology, indigenist advocacy, and indigenous communities.
 I taught a course at the Universidade de São Paulo, conducted socioenvironmental fieldwork among the Waiwai, Katuena, and Hixkaryana Indians, and translated articles and grant proposals for nongovernmental organizations and fellow anthropologists.

 After my return to the U.S. in 2005, I expanded my language skills through courses, professional associations, and hands-on experience.
-Much of my work began to shift from translating to editing as my clientele shifted from Portuguese speakers to English ones, reflecting the intensifying pressure on university professors in the U.S. to publish more articles more frequently.
+I began the study the finer points of English editing and the Chicago Manual of Style (read cover-to-cover in a course!).
+More people, both native and non-native English speakers, began contacting me to ask if I could edit their English manuscripts, reflecting the intensifying pressure on university professors to publish more articles more frequently in top-tier journals and academic book presses.
 Since their teaching and service responsibilities have not seen a corresponding decrease, academics sometimes lack the time to do the final rounds of revising and polishing needed on their research manuscripts.
-They also realize that having a second pair of eyes look over their work brings fresh insights from a dispassionate perspective that can only help improve their writing.
-I have thus received a mounting number of requests from native English speakers to help them edit their manuscripts to ensure they will get through the multiple hurdles on the path to publication.
+They also realize that having a second pair of eyes look over their work brings fresh insights from a dispassionate perspective that can only help improve their writing to ensure they will get through the multiple hurdles on the path to publication.

 If you would like to inquire further about my services, please do not hesitate to contact me and I will respond promptly.